 The Mono threshold level and Mono duration controls are used to detect when two audio channels are considered to be mono.
-The Mono threshold level control sets the threshold that decides whether the signals are the same.
+The Mono threshold level control sets the threshold that determines whether the signals are the same.
 The audio difference must be less than the Mono threshold level amount for the duration set by the Mono duration control before the fault condition exists.
-When the fault condition exists, the audio difference must be more than the Mono threshold level amount for the duration set by the Mono duration control before the fault condition will be removed.
+When the fault condition exists, the audio difference must be more than the Mono threshold level amount for the duration control before the fault condition exists.
+When the fault condition exists, the audio difference must be more than the Mono threshold level amount for the duration set by the Mono duration control before the fault condition exists.